matejb/rim/readme.md

 rim
 ============================

-Remote Image Library for PHP is tool to get image types and sizes of remote images in optimized way.
+Remote Image Library for PHP is tool to get image types and size of remote images in optimized way.

+In PHP common way of getting remote image size is using [getimagesize](http://php.net/manual/en/function.getimagesize.php) function. getimagesize is painfuly slow becouse first whole image need-s to be downloaded.

-For every image only few bytes are requested need to determine her type and size.
+For every image rim fetches only few bytes need to determine her type and size.
-Also rim uses multi thread curl compabilites so images data are fetched in parallel.
+Library uses multi thread curl compabilites so images data are fetched in parallel.

-Suppored image types are: jpeg, gif, png
+Suppored image types are: JEPG, GIF, PNG

 Licensed under the [GNU Lesser General Public Licence version 3](http://www.gnu.org/licenses/lgpl-3.0.txt)